 - Or we have sliced an onion in half and rubbed the sliced side of the onion on the grates to make them non stick naturally!

 We only had a large piece of fish that we cut in half this time.
 If you have a lot of meat make sure that the majority is on the top shelf.
 You’ll want the least amount on the bottom to avoid blocking the smoke from rising.
 Now just close the door and come back in the allotted time according to your dish (it took about 1 hr. for this salmon).

 - This is the best way to smoke ribs where they come out oh so tender and flavorful with this dry rub recipe.

-- We like pork but you can use baby back ribs too
+- We like pork but you can use beef ribs too

 - Smoked pork steaks

 - Use the best dry rub here for over the top steaks.

 - This is the best smoked turkey you’ll ever make